• Skip to primary navigation

 • Crush the garlic cloves and grate the ginger (Thermomix: place garlic and ginger in bowl: 7 seconds speed 5, scrape down then 2 seconds speed 7).

-and 175ml/half cup of stock), and whisk together (Thermomix speed 4 for 5 seconds), then pour over the chicken thigh fillets, give it all a stir to coat.
+• Add rest of sauce ingredients to a bowl and whisk together (Thermomix speed 4 for 5 seconds), then pour over the chicken thigh fillets, give it all a stir to coat.

 • Followed by a natural pressure release, which means letting the float valve pop down on its own (you can release the rest of the steam manually after 15 minutes if the float valve is still up, it will also do great on Keep Warm).
 Want to reduce the sauce?
 With the lid off, Sauté until reduced.